 CHOOSEMATHS is a national project delivered by the Australian Mathematical Sciences Institute (AMSI) with the support from the BHP Foundation.

 The Australian Mathematical Sciences Institute (AMSI) is a national not-for-profit, collaborative organisation based at the University of Melbourne.
 The central voice for Australia’s mathematical sciences, AMSI plays an active role in the development of national research policy and frameworks to help shape Australian innovation for the future.
-We continue to drive a policy and advocacy agenda to achieve critical reform at all key stages of the mathematics pipeline from school-based and higher education, research training and funding to industry collaboration and innovation.

 Our membership includes Australian universities, professional societies and government agencies with a shared objective to integrate research, education and industry involvement.
 A leading provider of services, activities and strategic initiatives we are working to radically improve capacity and facility of the discipline within the Australian community through:

 The BHP Foundation’s ambition is to make a meaningful contribution to some of the unprecedented sustainability challenges facing our generation.

 In a rapidly changing and complex world, Australia’s future success will rely on a highly educated and diverse workforce founded on a strong pipeline of science and technology skills.
 We need young people who are innovative, resilient, problem solvers and critical thinkers.